JonathanMEdwards/subtext10/doc/language.md

 let foo = temp ...
 temp ...
 ```
-A `let` item is also hidden from references outside the structure.
+A `let` item is also hidden from references outside the block.

 ### Extra results